-If two (2) call waiting windows are configured on the keypanel, the first call displays in the left window.
-If a second call comes into the keypanel, it displays in the right call waiting window.
-Once the first call is complete the call in the right call waiting window moves to the left window.
-However, if the first call waiting window key is latched on and a call is waiting in the second call waiting window, and a third call comes in, then the second call is dropped and the third call displays in the right call waiting window.
+If two (2) call waiting windows are configured on the keypanel, the first call appears in the left window.
+If a second call comes into the keypanel, it appears in the right call waiting window.
+Once the first call is complete, the call in the right call waiting window moves to the left window.
+However, if the first call waiting window key is latched on and a call is waiting in the second call waiting window, and a third call comes in, the second call is dropped and the third call appears in the right call waiting window.

-NOTE: By default, only the names of callers who are not currently assigned to intercom keys appear in the Call Waiting Window.
+NOTE: By default, only the names of callers who are not currently assigned to intercom keys appear in the call waiting window.
 This is a configuration option in the Master Controller.